Nabity Labity

 Josh successfully found WAA in both WA and CA to help finish his project.

-Josh Wemmer, MS, 2019
+Josh Wemmer, MS in Entomology, 2019

 Thesis: Characterizing the Dual Transcriptomes of Woolly Apple Aphid, Eriosoma lanigerum (Hausmann), and its Host, Malus domestica (Borkh.), Across a Host Resistance Spectrum